Real-Time KPI Dashboard & Reporting for Automotive Teams

 My Contribution

-As the sole UX/UI Designer, I led user research, defined user flows and information architecture, and designed wireframes and prototypes tailored to user roles.
-I validated designs through usability testing, iterated based on feedback, and worked closely with developers and QA to ensure the solution was delivered as envisioned and aligned with the existing software style guide.
+I led user research, defined user flows and information architecture and designed wireframes and prototypes tailored to user roles.
+I validated designs through usability testing, iterated based on feedback and worked closely with engineers and QA to ensure the solution was delivered as envisioned.

 “This project went beyond just design—it was also about defining rules for what data is shown based on the users role, ensuring the dashboards were both functional and meaningful.”